-Students identified as GATE may decide to remain in attendance at their home school, not participating in a specific enrichment program at a Designated Special Day Class site.
-These GATE identified students may or may not be grouped together in the same classroom at their school.
+Students identified as GATE may decide to remain in attendance at their home school, participating in a GATE Cluster Class.
+These GATE identified students will be grouped together in the same classroom at their school and be taught by a GATE-trained teacher using strategies for gifted students.
 Questions regarding placement at the home school should be directed to the school principal.
 All Fullerton School District schools work to meet the academic needs of each student, providing differentiated instructional activities within the class.